Your home is probably the single biggest investment you’ll make. Bug Thumpers will help you to protect it by performing a thorough inspection.

 A WDI inspection in Missouri covers only accessible areas.
 Areas where evidence or damage is hidden are not included in the report and will be noted as such.
 Inaccessible areas might include crawlspaces that do not have an access, or parts of crawlspaces that may be too low for access, or crawlspaces that are blocked or sealed.
 It also means that areas behind a fixed wall and ceiling covering such as drywall are inaccessible to the inspector.

-We offers FHA, VA, and conventional termite reports according to current Missouri & NPMA standards.
+We offer FHA, VA, and conventional termite reports according to current Missouri & NPMA standards.

 Why Choose Bug Thumpers to perform your inspection?

-We currently do not offer termite treatments.
-Many inspection companies primary goal is to sell you an expensive termite treatment, rather you need or not.
+Many inspection companies primary goal is to sell you an expensive termite treatment, whether you need or not.
 Our goal is to provide you knowledge on the current condition of your new property by a very thorough inspection.

 We are certified and insured.
 Being certified in Missouri means that you have the proper experience and knowledge.
 Many traditional home inspectors are not certified to inspect for WDI because it takes years of training under a previous WDI certified inspector to qualify.
 Our number one goal is to protect you to make sure there are no problems, and that previous problems have been properly treated.